Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Outer-Product-Free Sets

-\begin{theorem} Let $C\subset\mathbb{S}^{n\times n}$ be a full-dimensional outer-product-free set.
-Then $\mbox{clcone}(C)$ is outer-product-free. \end{theorem} \begin{proof} Suppose $\mbox{clcone}(C)$ is not outer-product-free; since it is closed and convex, then by definition of outer-product-free sets there must exist $d \in \mathbb{R}^n$ such that $dd^T$ is in its interior.
-If $d$ is the zeros vector, then $\mbox{int}(C)$ also contains the origin, which contradicts the condition that $C$ be outer-product-free.
-Otherwise the ray $r$ emanating from the origin with nonzero direction $dd^T$ is entirely contained in $\mbox{clcone}(C)$ and passes through its interior.
-By convexity the interior of $\mbox{cone}(C)$ is the same as the interior of its closure, so $r$ is also passes through the interior of $\mbox{cone(C)}$.
-By \Cref{lem:intrayintpt}, $r$ intersects with the interior of $C$.
-But every point along $r$ is an outer-product, which again implies that $C$ is not outer-product-free. \end{proof}
+The following Theorem and Corollary provide the first building blocks towards maximality. \begin{theorem} Let $C\subset\mathbb{S}^{n_r\times n_r}$ be a full-dimensional outer-product-free set.
+Then $\mbox{clcone}(C)$ is outer-product-free. \end{theorem} \begin{proof} Suppose $\mbox{clcone}(C)$ is not outer-product-free; since it is closed and convex, then by definition of outer-product-free sets there must exist $d \in \mathbb{R}^{n_r}$ such that $dd^T$ is in its interior.
+If $d$ is the zeros vector, then $\vec 0 \in \mbox{int}(\mbox{clcone}(C)) \implies \vec 0 \in \mbox{int}(C)$, which contradicts the condition that $C$ be outer-product-free.
+Otherwise the ray $r^0$ emanating from the origin with nonzero direction $dd^T$ is entirely contained in and hence is an interior ray of $\mbox{clcone}(C)$.
+By convexity, the interior of $\mbox{cone}(C)$ is the same as the interior of its closure, so $r^0$ is also an interior ray of $\mbox{cone}(C)$.
+By \Cref{lem:intrayintpt}, $r^0$ passes through the interior of $C$.
+But every point along $r^0$ is a symmetric outer-product, which again implies that $C$ is not outer-product-free. \end{proof}